Newark Broad Street station: Renovation

 From 2004 to 2008 the station was renovated.
 The station changed from having two outside low platforms, with walkways across one track to the middle track, to having two high platforms, one of them an island platform, to facilitate cross-platform transfers.
 The historic westbound shelter was removed in the project and new westbound waiting areas were built.

+Proposed Scranton–New York City line

+In 2023, a new Amtrak line was proposed between Scranton and New York with an estimated half a million riders annually by 2030.
+It is planned to hit 110 mph.
+The closest station to the New York Penn Station on the line is Newark Broad Street.
+The next stop will be either Morristown station or Montclair station depending on the schedule it is running.

 Station layout and services

-Broad Street Station is currently served by the Montclair-Boonton Line and both branches of the Morris and Essex Lines –– the Morristown Line and Gladstone Branch.
+Broad Street Station is currently served by the Montclair–Boonton Line and both branches of the Morris and Essex Lines –– the Morristown Line and Gladstone Branch.
 All three lines either proceed to Secaucus Junction en route to New York Penn Station or terminate in Hoboken.

 This station is also the northern terminus of the Newark Light Rail Broad Street Extension line from Newark Penn Station.
 Service on this line opened on July 17, 2006, although light rail service was unavailable from March through July 2008 due to a partial collapse of the former Westinghouse factory adjacent to the station during demolition.
 This allows passengers on the two commuter lines serving Broad Street to easily transfer to Newark Penn, and vice versa.
 Previously, passengers wishing to transfer in Newark had to make their own way (usually by bus or taxi) between the two stations.